Jan Špaček: Space mission involvement

 Špaček is a team member of the Morning Star Missions (formerly Venus Life Finder), aimed at exploring the atmosphere of Venus.
 His research contributed to the development of the autofluorescence nephelometer on the first Morning Star Mission.

-He is also the inventor and lead developer of the Agnostic Life Finder (ALF) instrument, which received funding through a 2024 NASA Innovative Advanced Concept (NIAC) grant.
+He is also the inventor and lead developer of the Agnostic Life Finder (ALF) instrument, which received funding through a 2024 NASA Innovative Advanced Concept (NIAC) grant and is currently in development at FfAME.

-Špaček advocates for search for extant life on Mars before we send humans there.
-To advance this cause Špaček started a project ALFA Mars, a project dedicated to agnostic life detection, public outreach, and student training in astrobiology.
+Špaček advocates for the search for extant life on Mars before we send humans there.
+To advance this cause Špaček started ALFA Mars, a non-profit organization dedicated to agnostic life detection, public outreach, and student training in astrobiology.

+Špaček is the lead author of the 2026 Astrobiology paper introducing the International Mars Prospecting Ride-Share System (IMPRESS), a mission architecture which leverages networks of kinetic planetary penetrators for distributed measurements of the Martian surface and shallow subsurface.
+The concept intends to survey for extant life, prospect for the resources necessary for crewed landing sites, search for signs of past life, and support geophysics and geochemistry experiments.

 Science communication

 Špaček has contributed to the science blog Primordial Scoop since 2021, advocating for critical thinking in astrobiology.
 He has delivered numerous public talks, appeared on podcasts, and been featured in various media outlets.